ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Sally </a> <br /> As a user, I want a simple login page.</td>
+ <br>Sally </a> <br /> As a user, I want to be able to log in with my credentials.</td>
  <td>Login</td>
- <td>Create a user login</td>
+ <td>Authenticate user</td>
- <td>This login has a nice style and seems relatively easy to navigate.
+ <td>This login has a nice style and seems relatively easy to navigate, and I am now able to login with my credentials.
+Brilliant.
 I like the feature of being able to see my opponent, I think that will be really fun.
 I might need help logging in though.
 In fact, could you add a "how to play" button under the title of each games so that I can click on the button to learn the rules and operations before starting the game?
 This would be very helpful for me.
 </td>
 </tr>
 <tr>